If you vape and travel, then you probably wonder where and when you can use your electronic cigarettes on the road.

 Consider nicotine patches or gum if you have a long flight and are worried about nicotine withdrawal symptoms.

-Here is some of the Vape policies of US airlines:
+Here are some of the Vape policies of US airlines:

 I know some vaping gear can get expensive.
 The last thing you want is to be forced to throw an expensive vape in the trash because you discovered you can’t take it with you.